dbquarrel/icu4c-xcframework/README.md

 # icu4c-xcframework
-Universal binary macOS, iOS, iOS Simulator, and mac Catalyst xcode framework constructor for the ICU libraries
+Universal binary macOS, iOS, iOS Simulator, and mac Catalyst xcode framework constructor for the ICU libraries.

-This will create an xcframework for the ICU project, containing universal builds for Mac, Catalyst, iOS and the iOS simulator on x86 and ARM64 architectures.
+This will create an xcframework for the ICU project, containing universal builds for Mac, Catalyst, iOS and the iOS simulator on Intel x86 and ARM64 (ARM / Apple Silicon A and M series) architectures.
 Apple's version of ICU is not complete and using this framework will allow you to use the ICU tokenizer in sqlite on iOS.